 in force immediately before the coming into operation of the Church of England (Northern Diocese) Act Amendment Act 1962, to The Trustees of the Northern Diocese shall be read as a reference to The Trustees of the Diocese of North West Australia.

-(3) The corporate name of “The Trustees of the Diocese of North West Australia” shall be registered and noted, free of charge, in substitution for the corporate name “The Trustees of the Northern Diocese”, on each certificate of title and other registered document that is in force and relates to or affects land in the name of the corporation and which is registered in the Office of Titles, the office of the Registrar of Deeds or the Department of Lands and Surveys 5.
+(3) The corporate name of “The Trustees of the Diocese of North West Australia” shall be registered and noted, free of charge, in substitution for the corporate name “The Trustees of the Northern Diocese”, on each certificate of title and other registered document that is in force and relates to or affects land in the name of the corporation and which is registered under the Transfer of Land Act 1893 or the Registration of Deeds Act 1856.

 [Section 5 inserted by No. 14 of 1962 s.
-3.]
+3; amended by No. 60 of 2006 s.
+122.]

 Schedule